• Skip to primary navigation

 Stone-ground grits are made from whole dried corn kernels that have been coarsely ground between the two stones of a grist mill.
 Because the entire kernel is ground, including the germ, stone-ground grits often have a speckled appearance.
 Also, stone-ground grits have more of a corn flavor.

-Quick grits on the other hand is made from dried hominy where the hull and germ have been removed.
-Quick grits is ground fine and processed to cook quickly.
+Quick grits, on the other hand, are made from dried hominy, from which the hull and germ have been removed.
+Quick grits are ground fine and processed to cook quickly.

 The Cheese: Generally, when I make cheese grits, I add Velveeta cheese.
 I also like to add Smoked Gouda cheese to grits, which is what I did with this recipe.